srisatyam125/Basic-Banking-System/README.md

-# Basic-Banking-System TASK
+# Basic-Banking-System
-Basic Banking System Implemented using HTML CSS  and PHP
+This project shows a basic banking system for transaction purpose which has been implemented using HTML, CSS for the frontend and PHP as a backened language.